turingschool/curriculum/source/projects/store_engine.markdown

 * Remove a product from my cart
 * Increase the quantity of a product in my cart
 * Checkout by entering my billing information, shipping address, and email address
-* View the status of my order:
-    * Accessible at a special, unique URL
-    * Displays the current status, total, date placed, products with quantity purchased and line-item totals
-    * If shipped or cancelled, display a timestamp when that action took place

 ### Security and Usability